RimaFathallah9/PolySousse-ProjetBD/code/README.md

-# OrganiByRima - Club Management System
+# OrganiByG7 - Club Management System

 ## 1. Project Overview
-**OrganiByRima** is a comprehensive web-based application designed to streamline the management of school clubs and organizations.
+**OrganiByG7** is a comprehensive web-based application designed to streamline the management of school clubs and organizations.
 It provides a centralized platform for administrators to manage members, organize events, track attendance, and handle financial records.

 This project demonstrates the integration of a **Python (Flask)** backend with a **MySQL** relational database, utilizing **HTML/CSS/JavaScript** for a responsive and user-friendly frontend.